 CU: Talent washes the beads with the lysis buffer.

-Reuse 3.2.1
+Reuse 3.2.1 Talent closes the centrifuge lid and presses the start button.

 Next, remove the supernatant, add 400 microliters of fCLIP lysis buffer carefully, and gently re-suspend the beads by inverting 3 to 4 times [1-TXT].
 Repeat the wash step three times [2].
 After the final wash, remove the supernatant completely [3].